kdeldycke/meta-package-manager/docs/usecase.md

 But maintaining `dotfiles` is a pain.

-`mpm` can help you keep an inventory of application to install accross all package managers.
+`mpm` can help you keep an inventory of application to install across all package managers.
 It has a dedicated TOML file format which reference all packages and their version, per-manager.

 Think of this as a kind of [`Dockerfile`](https://docs.docker.com/guides/docker-concepts/building-images/writing-a-dockerfile/) or [`.Brewfile`](https://homebrew-file.readthedocs.io/en/latest/usage.html).
 A way to run `mpm install` in auto-pilot so it can install packages in batch.